« New Years Day January 2010 at the Royal Australian Mint | Main | Australian Dollar Coins - 2009 Year of the Ox Dollar Lunar Series »

 Reverse Die - Australia 2010 100 Years of Australian Coinage Dollar

 Those with keen eyes will notice a small mark just to the bottom right of the portrait of Edward VII.
-This is a stylised incuse G in a circle which must represent the sculptor of the reverse, Vladimir Gottwald.
+This is a stylised incuse G in a circle which represents the sculptor of the reverse, Vladimir Gottwald.

 Posted by mnemtsas at January 1, 2010 1:30 PM